 - Soliciting, petitioning, or distributing written materials, or canvassing for business, political, charitable, or religious purposes without prior approval from library staff.

 - Shirts and shoes must be worn in the library.
 Skates must be carried in the Library.
+Face masks or coverings may be required during pandemic outbreaks.

 - Interfering with others’ use of Library facilities because of poor personal hygiene.